Creating a data model

 The model editor provides a simple but effective way to create your own data model.
-Whenever you have some complex data to display, you will need to define a type for it in the model editor so that it becomes available throughout your project.
-Also, defining types allows JitBlox to generate strongly-typed TypeScript code for you, preventing mistakes when developers need to update the generated source code in the future.
+Whenever you have some complex data to display, you will need to define a type for it so that it becomes available throughout your project.
+Also, defining types allows JitBlox to generate strongly-typed TypeScript code, preventing mistakes when developers need to use the generated source code.

-You can create a new type from Model tab inside the explorer pane.
-Once you created a new type, you can set attributes (such as a description) and create new properties.
+You can create a new type from the Data Model tab in the explorer pane.
+Once you created a new type (for example, "Product"), you can add fields (such as "Name" for a product name).

 Model editor